Jorl17/open-elevation/docs/host-your-own.md

 #### Custom Data

-If you don't want to use the whole world, you can provide your own dataset in GeoTIFF format, compatible with the SRTM dataset.
+If you don't want to use the whole world, or wish to use another data source, you can provide your own dataset in GeoTIFF format, compatible with the SRTM dataset.
 Simply drop the files for the regions you desire in the `data` directory.
-You are advised to split these files in smaller chunks so as to make Open-Elevation less memory-hungry (the largest file has to fit in memory).
+You are advised to split these files in smaller chunks to make Open-Elevation less memory-hungry (the largest file has to fit in memory).
 The `create-tiles.sh` is capable of doing this, and you can see it working in `create-dataset.sh`.
 Since you are using docker, you should always run the commands within the container.
 For example:

 ```
 docker run -t -i -v $(pwd)/data:/code/data openelevation/open-elevation /code/create-tiles.sh  /code/data/SRTM_NE_250m.tif 10 10